 PTA President's Message

-I’m Alison Leung, the new PTA president this year.
-PTA stands for Parent Teacher Association and it’s an organization made up of volunteer parents to support the school’s needs, but it’s separate from the school and district all together.
-I’m not a school employee, I’m a Fairlands parent and have gotten involved in volunteering to help out.
+I’m Alison Leung and 2020-21 will be my second year as PTA president.
+PTA (Parent Teacher Association) is a non-profit organization made up of volunteer parents to support the school’s needs, but it is a separate entity from the school and district all together.
+I am not a school employee, but a Fairlands parent who is volunteering to help out.

-My kids are in 1st grade and 3rd grade and my 3rd grader started at Fairlands in TK, so we’ve been here for four years.
+Here is some background about me and my journey with PTA.
+My kids are in 2nd grade and 4th grade and my older daughter started at Fairlands in TK.
 When we first started, I had no idea what PTA was about.
 My only impression of PTA was from books and movies where there was always high drama, packed PTA meetings with parents yelling at each other and I thought to myself, there is no way I want to be part of that.
 So at my first walk-through registration, when the person at the PTA table asked me if I wanted to become a member, I said no and left as quickly as possible.
-I actually did end up buying a membership a few months later when I was purchasing tickets for Fall Festival and realized that with the membership discount, it just made financial sense.
+After attending my first PTA general meeting, I realized that is much to learn at the meetings about what is going on with the school.

-In the past four years, I’ve gotten a better look at PTA and these are the basics I’ve learned:
+In the past five years at Fairlands, I’ve gotten a better look at PTA and these are the basics I’ve learned:

-- It gives you discounts for event tickets and yearbook orders, as well as the ability to vote at general meetings if you attend, but meetings are optional.
+It gives you the ability to vote at general meetings if you attend, but meetings are optional.
 Of course, we’d love to see you there if you can make it.

-- A specific example that opened my eyes was the purchase of a program called Second Step that is integrated into our kids’ school life.
+Second Step - A specific example that opened my eyes was the purchase of a social-emotional program that is integrated into our kids’ school life.
 Second Step is about improving social-emotional health, to help our kids better manage their emotions and teach them empathy and bullying prevention.

 Truly, many opportunities would not be available to our students without parent volunteers and donations through the PTA.
 We sincerely hope that you will join us in our goal of improving our students' school life and community.
 Thank you!